prototypsthlm/taco/README.md

 # TACO (Team AI Chat pOrtal) 🌀

+A helpful frontend for ChatGPT with the possibility to share the API key with the whole team.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install`